spirpinias/BWA-Mem/README.md

 ## Input

 - Single or paired end sequencing files in .fastq.gz format.
 - Index generated from the BWA-Index Capsule.
+- Capsule can align 1 (single end) or 2(paired) sequencing files, respectively.
+- If you have multiple single ended or paired end sequencing files.
+Please migrate your workflow over to pipeline and leverage our pipeline UI.

 ## Usage

-This capsule requires an indexed genome from it's associated capsule BWA-Index.
-Please see to this capsule prior to the usage of this aligner.
-Otherwise, the aligner will not work.
+In the case of single ended data.

+- SequencingFiles
+   - fake.fastq.gz

+In the case of paired end data.

+- SequencingFiles
+   -fake_R1.fastq.gz
+   -fake_R2.fastq.gz

+Along with the required index.

+- Index
+   - fake.amb
+   - fake.ann
+   - fake.bwt
+   - fake.pac
+   - fake.sa

 ## Source